V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lufufula : crumb

-– lufukisu : extermination, annihilation, disappearance
+– lufukisu : extermination, destruction, annihilation, disappearance

-– lufukusi : slow execution
+– lufukusi : slowness of execution, slow implementation

-– lufuluku : fullness, complement
+– lufuluku : fullness, plenitude, completeness, complement

 – lufulumunu : rest / breathing, action of breathing, breath